-- Understanding Test Tables - Context Variables Available in Test Tables
+- Understanding Test Tables

+- Context Variables Available in Test Tables

+- Creating a Test Table for a Spreadsheet or Decision Table with SpreadsheetResult as Input Parameter

 Understanding Test Tables

 A test table is used to perform unit and integration tests on executable rule tables, such as decision tables, spreadsheet tables, and method tables.
 It calls a particular table, provides test input values, and checks whether the returned value matches the expected value.